 Open 7 days per week, year round.
 Café and gift shop on site.
 Guided tours available by our professional guides, which is included in your entry fee.

 Don’t miss the Medieval Museum in the Viking Triangle, with its unique Cloth of Gold vestments which were lost for hundreds of years after they were hidden from Cromwell’s army, and the Great Charter Roll which was viewed by Queen Elizabeth II on her 2011 visit to Ireland.
-Take the multimedia handheld guide or enjoy a family friendly tour with our professional guides, which is included in your entry fee.
+See the only piece of clothing to survive from King Henry VIII, the ‘Cap of Maintenance”.

 Reginald’s Tower is named after the Viking leader who founded Waterford in 914, making Waterford Ireland’s oldest city.
 Don’t miss the 9th century sword and weapons from a Viking warrior’s grave and the magnificent 12th century gold kite brooch.
 Guided tours available. www.waterfordtreasures.com | www.facebook.com/waterfordtreasures

 This magnificent Georgian residence is a must-see attraction.
 Experience authentic grand eighteenth century living in this beautiful Georgian building.
 Don’t miss the oldest surviving piece of Waterford Crystal in the world dating back to 1789, and the Napoleon Mourning Cross; the only one to survive out of the original twelve that were made on his death.
 Now includes the new “4D Masterpieces in Glass Making” which tells the story of glass making from the Penrose family who started glass making in Waterford in the 1900s up to modern day.

 Epic tour of the viking triangle